DataJuggler/DataTier.Net/README.md

+Update 4.3.2023: I fixed the Project Templates for .NET7.
+Working on a new release version now.

 Update 3.12.2023: I fixed the install version path not opening the SQL Scripts required to install DataTier.Net.

 Update 1.18.2023: DataTier.Net now allows you to target .NET Framework, .NET5, .NET6 or .NET7 (Default).